 IDC said the market, comprising desktops, notebooks, and workstations, witnessed growth of 11.2% year-on-year. reaching 72.3 million units.
-And Gartner said shipments totalled 64.8 million unites, a 2.8 increase from the second quarter of 2019.
+And Gartner said shipments totalled 64.8 million units, a 2.8% increase from the second quarter of 2019.

 The firm said despite logistics issues early in the quarter, the cost and frequency of both air and sea freight inched closer to pre-COVID-19 levels.
 This, along with PC production ramping up, and surpassing previous levels in some cases,, meant retailers and other distributors had plenty of supply and were ready to meet the surge in demand.